 It’s also dead simple to use.
 With just one click, you can start browsing the web via their VPN.
 It’s intuitive enough that even non-techy users can quickly get things up and running.

 However, there are few drawbacks to ExpressVN.
 The price is pretty high compared to the others on this list.
 It starts at $8.32 a month for a 12-month deal.

 But there’s also a $12.95 month-to-month plan, and a $9.99 a month price for 6 months in advance.
 All of which are expensive compared to some of the other choices on this list.

 #3.
 Surfshark – The Fastest VPN Service Provider

 Moving at the speed of a Great White, Surfshark offers a blazing fast browsing experience along with handy browser extension.
 Pricing starts at a mere $2.49 per month, making it one of the most affordable VPN services on the market.
 Choose from monthly, six-month, and two-year pricing.

 Surfshark is perhaps the fastest VPN on this list.
 In fact, it’ll provide some of the fastest connection times and download speeds of any other service out there.

 With 1,700+ servers in 63 countries, they have no problem bypassing country restrictions with ease.
-Like NordVPN and ExpressVPN they leverage AES 256-bit keys encryption, have a strict no log policy, and come with a kill switch for top performing security.
-Browser extensions for Chrome and Firefox was also approved by Cure 53 (a German security firm) when it was audited.
+Like NordVPN and ExpressVPN they leverage AES 256-bit keys encryption, have a strict no-log policy, and come with a kill switch for top-performing security.
+Browser extensions for Chrome and Firefox were also approved by Cure 53 (a German security firm) when it was audited.

 It also comes with a handy whitelist tool.
 This allows you to pick and choose the websites and apps you want to bypass the VPN.
 Very flexible.